Skip to Content

 If a parent has been convicted of domestic violence, it can definitely impact child custody.
 An abusive parent may be ordered to move out of the family home, pay child support, and only see their children during supervised visits.
 If the abuse was sexual, or if the abuse was severe, the abusive parent could lose their parental rights.

-Protect Your Child's Best Interests with Experienced Legal Representation
+Protect Your Child's Best Interests with an Experienced Child Custody Attorney

-When it comes to child custody matters, it's crucial to have a knowledgeable and compassionate attorney on your side to ensure that your child's best interests are protected.
+When it comes to child custody matters, it's crucial to have a knowledgeable and compassionate custody lawyer on your side to ensure that your child's best interests are protected.
 Our team at Claery & Hammond, LLP has years of experience in handling complex child custody cases in Los Angeles and can provide you with the guidance and support you need during this challenging time.
+Having the right legal advocate can make a significant difference in navigating the emotional and legal intricacies of the process.

 Our dedicated child custody attorneys can assist you with: